mandic-bojana/RS26-nbg-ball/README.md

 ## Game information

 The basic idea of the game is based on [DX-Ball](https://en.wikipedia.org/wiki/DX-Ball "Wikipedia page") with all the ball/plate/brick/package interface.
-We had tried to implement that basic concept and improve it with some creative and interesting stuff.
+We tried to implement that basic concept and improve it with some creative and interesting stuff.

 ## Executable version